 Do not combine kratom with:

-All of these increase the risk of respiratory depression when combined with kratom.
+Every one of these raises the risk of respiratory depression when stacked with kratom.
+Read that again.
+This is the part that kills people.

 Product quality matters more than ever

-Adulterated kratom, product cut with 7-OH extracts, spiked with synthetic opioids, or contaminated with heavy metals or salmonella, is significantly more dangerous, especially during withdrawal when your system is already stressed.
-Only use lab-tested kratom from a reputable vendor.
+Adulterated kratom is a genuine hazard.
+Powder cut with 7-OH extracts, spiked with synthetic opioids, or contaminated with heavy metals or salmonella becomes far more dangerous.
+And that’s doubly true during withdrawal, when your system is already running on fumes.
+So stick to lab-tested kratom from a reputable vendor.
+No exceptions.
+None.

 Harm Reduction Essentials

-Harm reduction means lowering the danger of drug use without demanding abstinence first.
-These essentials keep a kratom-supported withdrawal as safe as possible.
+Harm reduction is a simple idea.
+Lower the danger of drug use without demanding abstinence as the price of admission.
+That’s it.
+A few essentials keep a kratom-supported withdrawal as safe as it can be.

 When Kratom Isn’t Enough